Archaeology: Popular views of archaeology

-Early archaeology was largely an attempt to uncover spectacular artifacts and features, or to explore vast and mysterious abandoned cities and was mostly done by upper class, scholarly men.
+Early archaeology was largely an attempt to uncover spectacular artifacts and features or to explore vast, mysterious abandoned cities, and was mostly carried out by upper-class, scholarly men.
 This general tendency laid the foundation for the modern popular view of archaeology and archaeologists.
 Many of the public view archaeology as something only available to a narrow demographic.
 The job of archaeologist is depicted as a "romantic adventurist occupation", and as a hobby more than a job in the scientific community.
-Cinema audiences form a notion of "who archaeologists are, why they do what they do, and how relationships to the past are constituted", and is often under the impression that all archaeology takes place in a distant and foreign land, only to collect monetarily or spiritually priceless artifacts.
-The modern depiction of archaeology has incorrectly formed the public's perception of what archaeology is.
+Cinema audiences form a notion of "who archaeologists are, why they do what they do, and how relationships to the past are constituted", and are often under the impression that all archaeology takes place in a distant and foreign land, only to collect monetarily or spiritually priceless artifacts.
+The modern depiction of archaeology has distorted the public's perception of what it is.

-Much thorough and productive research has indeed been conducted in dramatic locales such as Copán and the Valley of the Kings, but the bulk of activities and finds of modern archaeology are not so sensational.
+Much thorough and productive research has indeed been conducted in dramatic locales such as Copán and the Valley of the Kings, but the bulk of modern archaeological activity and finds is not so sensational.
 Archaeological adventure stories tend to ignore the painstaking work involved in carrying out modern surveys, excavations, and data processing.
 Some archaeologists refer to such off-the-mark portrayals as "pseudoarchaeology".

-Archaeologists are also very much reliant on public support; the question of for whom they are working is often discussed.
+Archaeologists are also highly reliant on public support; the question of for whom they work is often discussed.